 Ursuline Sisters are probably the best-known members of Angela's family.
 These women are called Ursulines rather than Angelines because Angela named her original followers the Company of St. Ursula, taking this 8th century legendary woman as her patron.
 Ursula, according to legend, took 10,000 virgins on pilgrimage to Rome to consult with the pope.
 By Angela's day, Ursula was patroness of youth and therefore a worthy inspiration to Angela's daughters.

 The Ursuline Sisters of Louisville, Kentucky, came from Italy by way of France in the 17th century and then to Straubing, Germany, in 1690.
 In 1858, three Ursuline sisters came to Louisville at the request of a Franciscan priest who needed German teachers for his parochial school.
-We now serve in nine states as well as Peru, South America, keeping alive Angela's vision and good works.
+We now serve in three states as well as Peru, South America, keeping alive Angela's vision and good works.